Enrique1987/databricks/01_01_Data_Enginner_Associate/01_Data-Enginner-Associate-Theorie.md

 """)
 ```

-- Convert a external location in a DELTA table.
+- Convert a external location in a DELTA table. --> Its a Delta Table but still a external Table.

 ```sql
 CREATE TABLE my_delta_table